lbryio/lbry.com/content/news/193-c-is-for-clarke.md

 So what’s in this goodie bag of a release?
 You can [read all the details in this doc](https://github.com/lbryio/lbry-desktop/releases/tag/v0.26.0), but here are the highlights:

 * **New custom reward codes for users.** Be on the lookout for contests and promotions for your opportunity to earn rewards!
 Reading this post and recently upgraded?
 Here’s one for the first 100 users to claim: `clarke-blogpost`
-* **Major improvements to subscriptions.** We’re making sure that you see the newest content from your favorite creators as soon as it’s available with new notifications and systems to alert you to fresh content.
+* **Major improvements to subscriptions.** Meet YRBL the Gerbil - he'll suggest some awesome channels to check out on LBRY!
+We’re also making sure that you see the newest content from your favorite creators as soon as it’s available with new notifications to alert you to fresh content.
 A weekly email digest with new content from subscribed channels is also launching soon!
 * **Content tiles now show posting age.** No more wondering how old the video that you’re about to watch is - the explore page now displays how long ago videos were posted.
 * **A brand new “history” page.** In the “My LBRY” menu you can now view your watch history to revisit and share old favorites.
 * **More ways to share LBRY content.** In the past, it’s been a bit of a pain to share something from LBRY on the web.
 With new sharing options, it’s easier than ever.